 A glance at their prices reveals that CyberGhost is considerably less expensive, both in introductory and renewal prices.
 It also has a 45-day money-back guarantee, which extends the testing period to analyze the VPN in depth.

 Feature-rich providers like CyberGhost and NordVPN shouldn’t be cheap.
-As you’ve seen, you can get them for as low as $2.03 a month.
+You can get them for as low as $1.75 a month.
 For this money, you get a myriad of security features to protect yourself from snoopers and ISP monitoring.

-Our experts have explained what a VPN is on our site, clarifying that, in essence, they all work the same.
+Our experts have explained what a VPN is on our site, clarifying that they all work the same.
 This explains why CyberGhost and NordVPN share some features:

 - 256-bit encryption.
-Both use it because it’s military-grade and is the latest word of technology for security.
+It’s military-grade and is the latest word of technology for security.
 It’s impenetrable, which means no one can read the content of your connection.
 It’s all just a garbled mess to a bystander (hacker).

 - Kill switch.
-We love this feature because it prevents data leaks if the VPN connection breaks.
-In our NordVPN vs CyberGhost comparison, the former had a better one, as it’s an advanced kill switch that can be applied to specific apps.
+It prevents data leaks if the VPN connection breaks.
+In our NordVPN vs CyberGhost comparison, the former had a better one, as it’s an advanced app kill switch.
 CyberGhost’s kill switch can only work on the system level.

 - Split Tunneling.
-Not a security feature.
-However, it’s handy for routing only specific apps through the tunnel and securing their traffic.
+Handy for routing only specific apps through the tunnel and securing their traffic.
 NordVPN has app split tunneling, while CyberGhost has a domain variant that lets you apply these settings to websites.
 Its app split tunneling is available only on Android.

 - WireGuard/NordLynx support.
 NordLynx is NordVPN’s in-house protocol, heavily based on WireGuard, and with post-quantum encryption.
-They’re virtually the same, but NordLynx has an advantage in anonymity thanks to the company’s clever tweaks.
-It’s also a bit faster, as divulged in our NordVPN review.
+They’re virtually the same, but NordLynx has an advantage in anonymity thanks to the Double NAT system.
+It’s also a bit faster, as discussed in our NordVPN review.

 Regarding the sheer number of features, NordVPN is the clear winner against CyberGhost VPN.
 However, both providers offer something unique that you won’t find in the other, and vice versa.
 Let’s examine them.